SibelCakmak/Male_Female_determination_with_KNN_logistic-regression-Decision_Tree_Classification/README.md

 # gender_determination_by_height_and_weight
-Male Female determination-KNN, Logistic Regression, Decision Tree Classification
+Determining Male Female by Height and Weight-KNN, Logistic Regression, Decision Tree Classification